jbrucker/FirstPOS/README.md

 FirstPOS
 ========

-A Point of Sale application in Java for Kasetsart University course in software spec &amp; design.
+A Point of Sale (POS) application with graphical interface, for performing sales in a store.
+Written for Kasetsart University course in software design.

 ### Guidelines for Team
 1. Know the repo layout so you commit files to the correct directories.